orbeon/orbeon-forms-doc/form-builder/cut-copy-paste.md

 When a control is pasted, if the control name of the clipboard control is currently not in use in the form, it is used.
 Otherwise, a new automatically-generated name is chosen by Form Builder.

+## Keyboard shortcuts

+[SINCE Orbeon Forms 2020.1]

+You can use the following keyboard shortcuts:

+macOS:

+- `⌘-X`: cut the current control
+- `⌘-C`: copy the current control
+- `⌘-V`: paste from the toolbox

+All operating systems:

+- `⌃-X`: cut the current control
+- `⌃-C`: copy the current control
+- `⌃-V`: paste from the toolbox

 ## Copying and pasting between forms

 [SINCE Orbeon Forms 2020.1]